elappas/ueberauth_fusion/README.md

 # UeberauthFusion

 Fusion OAuth2 strategy for Überauth.
-The strategy developed based existing Strategies for Überauth.
+The strategy developed based on existing Strategies for Überauth.

 ## Installation